ben-nsng/PimFrame/README.md

 RESTful API Call
 ------

-Output will be a json format.
+Output will be in json format.

 POST: /user/login
 ```